Struggling to Keep My English Teaching Job in Thailand

 The Turbulence of 2010

 2010 was a turbulent year both inside and outside of SJB.
 The turbulence began at the end of the 2009 school year in February when at least 10 experienced teachers either resigned or were terminated.
 It continued in March when all foreign teachers without a teaching certificate had to take education proficiency tests sponsored by the Thailand Council of Teachers (TCT.)
 Turbulence outside of SJB was seen in political demonstrations which occupied some of the important foreign tourist areas in Bangkok during April and May.
 During the months from May through December, at least 15 new foreign teachers were introduced by employment agencies.
 Most of these teachers stayed at SJB for only a few days or months.
 Then, at the beginning of the second term in October, almost all foreign teachers received bad news.
-Those without a Bachelor's degree would have to attend college in Thailand to get an English teacher in teaching or risk being terminated.
+Those without a Bachelor's degree would have to attend college in Thailand to get an English teaching certificate or risk being terminated.
 Teachers over the age of 60 like me would be terminated at the end of the 2011 academic year in March of 2012.

 The Resignation and Firing of Experienced Teachers - February 2010